 Sometimes a teaching philosophy is too abstract: “I believe in a student-centred approach and I adopt this in all my teaching.
 I attempt to create a safe space so learners can blossom.”
 These can be important claims about you and your teaching, but without concrete illustrations they can mean virtually anything, and so they are almost meaningless.

 A strong teaching philosophy is a blend of the abstract and the concrete.
-It makes clear claims about your teaching, but it also illustrates these up with concrete examples and evidence: “I take a student-centred approach in all my classes.
+It makes clear claims about your teaching, but it also illustrates these with concrete examples and evidence: “I take a student-centred approach in all my classes.
 For example, I begin every lesson by asking my students what questions they have, and I reorganise my prepared lesson to make sure I address these questions.”

 Constructing a teaching philosophy requires a lot of preparatory thinking and writing, where you first try to figure out what you do in your teaching and why you do it, and then you write it in a form that will make sense to a reader.
-You can start with an abstract claim about how you teach, and then find examples of this to illustrate.
+You can start with an abstract claim about how you teach, and then find illustrative examples.
 Alternatively you can start with an example of something important in your teaching, and then work out what abstract claim this illustrates.
 You then work backwards and forwards between abstract claims and examples, each time refining and adding to your understanding of your teaching philosophy.
 You might elaborate or refine your abstract claim, or add some justification, because your examples helped you to see your claim was broader or more specific than you first thought.
 Or, you might elaborate your examples, and find more evidence, based on the refined abstract claim you made about your teaching.
 When you are clear about what you want to say, you might combine your concrete and abstract ideas into one paragraph for your teaching philosophy.

 Here is an example of my thinking process as I write my teaching philosophy, moving from the concrete to the abstract and back again: